-Cardiorespiratory physiotherapy is the prevention, treatment, and ongoing management of heart and lung conditions (such as cystic fibrosis, emphysema, chronic obstructive pulmonary disease (COPD), pneumonia and bronchitis).
+Similarly to the rest of the body, the heart and lungs are susceptible to injury or disease.
+Cardiorespiratory physiotherapy refers to the prevention, treatment, and ongoing management of heart and lung conditions (such as cystic fibrosis, emphysema, COPD (chronic obstructive pulmonary disease), pneumonia and bronchitis).
 Physiotherapy can also assist recovery following chest surgery.

 Common symptoms of cardiorespiratory pathology include:

 - Shortness of breath (at rest or on exertion)

 - Persistent coughing (can be dry or productive of sputum)